sindhuOsisoft/OCS-Docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

    - **Asset Type** &ndash; (Optional) Asset type on which the asset is based.
 The assets created with the asset rule inherit the properties of the asset type, including stream type, metadata, and status configurations.

-     In this example, the asset type is named Boiler Tank.
+     For example, the asset type is named Boiler Tank.

      For more information on asset types, see [Asset types](xref:AssetTypes) and [Create an asset from an asset type](xref:CreateAssetFromAssetType).